go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ## Log outputs

+Log outputs are the targets to which log messages will be sent.
+The content and the format of the log messages to be saved can be configured in these.

+Log outputs are also called subloggers.

 Gitea provides 4 possible log outputs:

 - `console` - Log to `os.Stdout` or `os.Stderr`
 - `file` - Log to a file
-- `conn` - Log to a keep-alive TCP connection
+- `conn` - Log to a socket (network or unix)
 - `smtp` - Log via email

+### Common configuration

 Certain configuration is common to all modes of log output: